b-palaniappan/DBMigration/README.md

 # DBMigration
-Migrate SQL DB including Structure, relationship and data
+Migrate SQL DB including Structure, relationship and data from one DB to Other DB.